Chickpea Salad

 • Make ahead: The salad dressing can be made up to 3 days in advance.
 Store covered in the refrigerator.
 The vegetables can be prepped the day before and stored separately in the refrigerator.

-• More mix-ins: Get creative with cubed avocado, 1 chopped romaine heart (about 4 cups or 8 ounces), your favorite fresh herbs, or even 8 ounces cooked pasta (drained and cooled).
+• More mix-ins: Get creative with cubed avocado, 1 chopped romaine heart (about 4 cups or 8 ounces), sliced red bell pepper, your favorite herbs (fresh dill, basil, cilantro, or mint), or even 8 ounces cooked pasta (drained and cooled).

-• Make the dressing your own: Try adding 1 tablespoon fresh lemon juice, a teaspoon of honey, a minced clove of garlic, or a pinch of red pepper flakes.
+• Make the dressing your own: Try adding 1 tbsp fresh lemon juice, a tsp of honey, a minced clove of garlic, or a pinch of red pepper flakes.

 More Mediterranean recipes